 Every time I open Whosoever I am amazed at the quality and quantity of work that goes into this magazine for GLBT Christians, their friends and families.
 I am especially grateful for the information Whosoever provides for that closeted Christian who after being rejected by his or her church and family has nowhere to go but the Internet to find someone who understands.

-Whosoever was founded as a print magazine in 1996 to serve as a voice and a resource for lesbian, gay, bisexual and transgender Christians.
-Back then there was little, if any, support to be found for LGBT Christians — not just on the internet, but also in print.
-Christian magazines such as Christianity Today and Moody’s regularly took pot shots at LGBT people.
+Whosoever was founded as a print magazine in 1996 to serve as a voice and a resource for LGBTQ+ Christians, who enjoyed little (if any) support — not just on the internet, but also in print.
+Back then, Christian magazines such as Christianity Today and Moody’s regularly took potshots at LGBTQ+ people.

-Whosoever published four print editions under founding Editor Candace Chellew-Hodge, who had more than 20 years’ experience in the media, before moving online for good.
-At its peak Whosoever.org received more than 500,000 site visits a year — and many wrote to say how it had either changed or literally saved their lives.
+After publishing four print editions under founding Editor Candace Chellew, who had more than 20 years’ experience in the media, Whosoever moved online for good.
+At its peak, Whosoever.org received more than 500,000 web hits (remember those?) a year — and many readers wrote to say how it had either changed or literally saved their lives.

-In 2019 Rev. Paul M. Turner, Senior Pastor of Gentle Spirit Christian Church, answered the calling to serve Whosoever in the role of Editor-in-Chief under the guidance of Candace in the role of Editor Emeritus.
-Together they’re planning the relaunch of the website with a broadened mission of reaching all who seek a deeper understanding of the truly loving God, whose unconditional love is experienced as boundless grace.
+In 2019 Rev. Paul M. Turner, Senior Pastor of Gentle Spirit Christian Church, answered the call to serve Whosoever in the role of Editor-in-Chief under the guidance of Candace in the role of Editor Emeritus.
+Together they’ve broadened Whosoever‘s mission to be about reaching all those who seek a deeper understanding of the truly loving God, whose unconditional love is experienced as boundless grace.

 Charleston (S.C.)
 Post and Courier, October 3, 2004